Tolkien (film): Production

-On November 21, 2013, Fox Searchlight Pictures and Chernin Entertainment announced they were developing a biographical film about the English philologist and author of The Hobbit and The Lord of the Rings, J. R. R. Tolkien, based on a screenplay by David Gleeson.
+On 21 November 2013, Fox Searchlight Pictures and Chernin Entertainment announced they were developing a biographical film about the English philologist and author of The Hobbit and The Lord of the Rings, J. R. R. Tolkien, based on a screenplay by David Gleeson.
 The film was to touch on many themes in Tolkien's early life, including his friendships, love of languages, religion, and romance with Edith Bratt.
 Another biopic, Tolkien and Lewis – about Tolkien and his friend C. S. Lewis – had been reported to be in production the previous year, but did not proceed.
 James Strong was announced to be directing the project, then titled Middle Earth, but later dropped out for unknown reasons.
-On July 24, 2017, Dome Karukoski was hired to direct the film with the screenplay from Gleeson and Stephen Beresford, which Chernin produced for Fox Searchlight to distribute.
+On 24 July 2017, Dome Karukoski was hired to direct the film with the screenplay from Gleeson and Stephen Beresford, which Chernin produced for Fox Searchlight to distribute.

 Karukoski related that he had grown up fatherless and in poverty, and that because of this, he felt, as a child, a strong connection to Tolkien, who had similar experiences.
 Karukoski also mentioned that he had wanted to create a biopic about Tolkien since he was 12, which was when he first read Tolkien's works, and that it had been a dream of his to create film adaptations of The Lord of the Rings.
 He described the effect of Tolkien's works on him as "life-changing", saying that when he was bullied as a child, "it was like the characters became friends of mine."
 Of the author, he said: "[w]hat struck me the most is that he lived an amazing life... this beautiful, emotional story about love and friendship.
 So many things about what I had read about [in] the books, occurred or were instrumental in his own life.
 [The Tolkien film was] a film that had to be made."

 In July 2017, Nicholas Hoult was recruited as the frontrunner for the title role.
-On August 30, 2017, Lily Collins was cast to co-star with Hoult, as Edith Bratt, love and later wife of Tolkien; Bratt was also the inspiration for Lúthien in The Silmarillion.
+On 30 August 2017, Lily Collins was cast to co-star with Hoult, as Edith Bratt, love and later wife of Tolkien; Bratt was also the inspiration for Lúthien in The Silmarillion.
 Colm Meaney, Tom Glynn-Carney, and Genevieve O'Reilly joined the cast in October 2017, and Craig Roberts was added the following month.
-Principal photography commenced in October 2017 in the United Kingdom, and concluded on December 14, 2017.
+Principal photography commenced in October 2017 in the United Kingdom, and concluded on 14 December 2017.

 Locations for the film included Thornton Hough village green and Ellesmere Port docks.

-On April 23, 2019, the Tolkien Estate issued a statement making it clear that the family and estate did not endorse the film or its content.
-The film was released on May 3, 2019, in the United Kingdom and on May 10, 2019 in the United States.
+On 23 April 2019, the Tolkien Estate issued a statement making it clear that the family and estate did not endorse the film or its content.

-Reception
+Release

+The film was released on 3 May 2019, in the United Kingdom and on 10 May 2019 in the United States.